 SMEs and public Big Data e-infrastructures

 According to the European Commission, Digital Infrastructures or e-Infrastructures' activities aim at empowering researchers with easy and controlled online access to facilities, resources and collaboration tools, bringing to them the power of ICT for computing, connectivity, data storage and access to virtual research environments.
-Small and medium-sized enterprises (SMEs) represent 99% of all businesses in the European Union.
-They are estimated to account for over 60 percent of new jobs created in the United States and 60–70 percent of new jobs created across all OECD countries.
-A recent Kauffman Foundation report found that, between 1977 and 2005, startups added on average 3 million jobs in their first year of existence (while existing firms destroyed on average 1 million jobs combined per year).
-Understanding how open data can be used by SMEs to create economic value is therefore essential to understanding how open data can benefit the economy at large.
-There are two more reasons why EGI-ENGAGE should focus on SMEs regarding open data.
+Small and medium-sized enterprises (SMEs) represent 99 percent of all businesses in the European Union.
+They are estimated to account for over 60 percent of new jobs created in the United States and 60–70 percent of new jobs created across all developed and developing countries, according to Organisation for Economic Co-operation and Development (OECD) estimates.
+A recent report of Kauffman Foundation found that, between 1977 and 2005, startups added on average 3 million jobs in their first year of existence.
+It is essential to understand how SMEs can create value with open data, and thus benefit global economy.
+There are two reasons why EGI-Engage should focus on SMEs regarding open data.

-First, SMEs and startups stand to be among the chief beneficiaries of open data.
-Unlike larger companies, SMEs often lack access to data or to the sophisticated (and expensive) analytical tools necessary to process and analyse large data sets.
-This represents something of a competitive disadvantage.
-But the rise of an open data ecosystem, which includes not only greater access to information, but also a proliferation of tools (often cloud-based) to make sense of information, opens new avenues and represents new business opportunities for smaller businesses.
-Open data is in short a great equalizer; its positive effects are most likely to be felt by new and smaller businesses.
-Second, this report focuses on smaller enterprises because they are likely to be the main drivers of innovation when it comes to open data.
-Many established companies tend to view open data as a threat— a disruption of existing business models and legacy revenue models.
-Existing players are thus more likely to indulge in data protectionism and data hugging, activities that inhibit the spread of open data.
-SMEs and start- ups, on the other hand, are more likely to see open data as an opportunity.
-Much of the experimentation and agility required to maximise the potential of open data are thus likely to occur in smaller, up- and- coming enterprises that are better positioned to reinvent business models and the way information is collected, stored, and accessed.
+First, both startups and SMEs stand among the chief beneficiaries of open data.
+One of the main difficulties that those business organisations have to address is their inability to access vast amounts of data and to the respective tools that are needed for data processing and analysis.
+Not to mention the high cost of such services.
+The evolution of the global open data ecosystem, brings SMEs and startups to the forefront, enabling them not only to access large open datasets, but also to benefit from a wide range of cloud based tools and services that help them take data-driven decisions.

+Second, small and medium enterprises could be considered as the main innovation enablers in the open data sector.
+A recent GOVLAB publication indicates that: “Many established companies tend to view open data as a threat— a disruption of existing business models and legacy revenue models”.
+This way, the approach of big companies seems to be rather sceptical in opening their data.
+It is obvious that these companies prefer to shield their data raising concerns about open data handling, encryption of public data exchange and data protection.
+One the other hand, the agility of startups and SMEs allows them to experiment and maximize the potential of open data, following disruptive business models and developing tools that add value to the rich information available.